amboltio/DM-i-AI-2022/robot-robbers/README.md

   <img src="../images/robot_robbers_diagram.png" width=650>
 </p>

-*A description of the invididual icons will follow...*

 The objective of this use case is to reach the highest possible reward in 2 wall-clock minutes.
 Balance the trade off between time and performance well!

 ## About the game